Haletran/University/README.md

 # University
-Website for regrouping webex links and courses of LEA Centralize everythings to make it simple
+Website for regrouping webex links and courses of LEA<br>
+Centralize everythings to make it simple
 Design by me on FIGMA